BIO

 CONTRIBUTION

-These discoveries paved the way for the development of new drugs for type 2 diabetes and obesity, which have been game-changing for the treatment of these two conditions.
+Drugs based on GLP-1 have been game-changing for the treatment of both diabetes and obesity.
 Various diabetes drugs were already in use, but the fact that GLP-1 only stimulates insulin production when blood sugar levels are high means that the new treatments carry a much lower risk of these levels dropping below the safe limit.

 In addition, most previous treatments caused weight gain in diabetes patients, diminishing their overall effectiveness.
 With GLP-1, this side effect not only disappears, but the drug actually helps patients lose weight, providing a two-way improvement in the disease prognosis.